Prepositions - Definition, Use & Examples, Worksheet

 5. Conclusion

 Prepositions are the guiding stars that help us navigate the vastness of language.
 They show us the way, giving us crucial information about positions, directions, times, and relationships between objects and ideas.
 Thanks to prepositions, our sentences become clearer, and we can better understand the world around us.
-So, the next time you speak or write, let prepositions be your trusty guides, leading you to effective communication and understanding!

 See also : Conjunction